 With so many distractions, so much to learn, time running out and the stress of everyday life constantly creeping in, it’s a miracle that any of us actually pick up anything at all!

-Most universities recommend an additional 2-3 hours of additional study each week, simply to keep the information fresh and to help your ability to recall and understand it.
+Most universities recommend an additional 2-3 hours of additional study each week, to keep the information fresh and to help your ability to recall and understand it.

 So, if you’re finding your studies to be a bit of a slog, check out how you can boost your study skills below.